Who and what gets recognized in peer recognition: Methods

 \subsubsection{Recognition network structure}

 We first analyzed the four recognition networks, one for each offering (fall and spring) of each course (lab and lecture), using student responses to the first two questions on the survey (Fig.~\ref{fig:survey}).
-Similar to prior work~\cite{grunspan2016,salehi2019,sundstrom2022perceptions}, we converted the nominations of strong peers into directed networks to identify broad patterns of peer recognition. \textit{Nodes} in the network represented students and \textit{edges} (or \textit{ties}) in the network represented all nominations made between students (including direction, from the nominator to the nominee).
-We then calculated three network-level statistics -- \textit{density}, \textit{indegree centralization}, and \textit{transitivity} -- for each of the four observed networks.
-Density is the proportion of all possible edges in the network that we observed.
+Similar to prior work~\cite{grunspan2016,salehi2019,sundstrom2022perceptions}, we converted the nominations of strong peers into directed networks (see Fig.~\ref{fig:gendersociograms}) to identify broad patterns of peer recognition. \textit{Nodes} in the network represented students and \textit{edges} (or \textit{ties}) in the network represented all nominations made between students (including direction, from the nominator to the nominee).
+We distinguish non-binary students from men, women, and students of unknown gender in the network diagrams (Fig.~\ref{fig:gendersociograms}) to visualize these students' positions in each network.
+However, non-binary students are not distinguished in the remainder of the analysis because they make up 1\% or less of the student population in each course (Table~\ref{tab:demographics}).

+To characterize the structures of the observed networks, we calculated three network-level statistics -- \textit{density}, \textit{indegree centralization}, and \textit{transitivity} -- for each network.
+Density is the number of edges in the network that we observed as a fraction of the number of possible edges in the network.
 Indegree centralization measures the extent to which the nominations are concentrated around a single student or a small subset of students.
 This measure is calculated as the sum of differences in indegree (number of received nominations) between the node with the highest indegree (receiving the most nominations) and every other node in the network, divided by the maximum possible sum of differences of indegree for all nodes.
 Higher indegree centralization (i.e., closer to one) indicates higher concentration of nominations around one or a few students (i.e., ``celebrities"~\cite{grunspan2016} who receive many more nominations than their peers).
-Finally, transitivity measures the tendency of nodes to cluster together and is calculated as the proportion of two-paths (two edges connecting three nodes) that have a third edge closing the triangle.
+Finally, transitivity measures the tendency of nodes to cluster together and is calculated as the proportion of two-paths (two edges connecting three nodes) that have a third edge closing the triangle, not considering edge direction.
 If node A is connected to node B and node C, for example, an edge between nodes B and C would form a triangle.
 A higher proportion of such triangles would lead to higher transitivity values (i.e., closer to one).

 We determined the standard errors of each of these statistics via bootstrapping: resampling the observed network many times, calculating the statistic of each sampled network, and then determining the standard deviation of the statistic among all of the sampled networks~\cite{traxler2020network,snijders1999non}.
 The bootstrapping was performed with 5,000 bootstrap trials for each network using the \textit{snowboot} package in R~\cite{chen2019snowboot}.